 If this all seems a bit optimistic, it’s worth noting that we already approach some types of communication in this way – such as academic freedom.
 Universities frequently come under pressure from political or commercial lobby groups – such as big oil, or the Israel lobby – to defund research that runs counter to their interests.
 This kind of threat has a distinctive underlying causal mechanism.
 In light of this problem, universities safeguard academic freedom via laws and regulations, including guidelines that specify the grounds for which academics can be fired or denied promotion.
 These moves are not just a specific implementation of a general free-speech principle.
 They’re grounded in notions of academic freedom that are narrower than and distinct from freedom of speech.
 My suggestion is that all our expressive liberties could be handled in this way.

 The subdivision of expressive liberties isn’t going to magically fix all the genuinely controversial issues around free speech, such as what to do about search engines.
 However, we don’t need to resolve these debates in order to see, with clarity and confidence, that protest, journalism, whistleblowing, academic research and the arts need special protection.
 The parcelled-out view of expressive liberties captures the importance of these activities, while sidestepping the definitional problems that plague standard free-speech theory.
 These are not merely theoretical advantages.
 Any time a country is creating or revising a bill of rights, the question of how to protect communicative practices must be considered afresh.
-Multiple expressive liberties is an approach worth taking seriously.Make a donation
+Multiple expressive liberties is an approach worth taking seriously.Support Aeon: make a one-off donation